 We still have issues, but these come through our trouble ticket system, they are prioritized and addressed.

-Published on Thursday, April 17, 2014 (2 years, 10 months, and one week ago).
+Published on Thursday, April 17, 2014 (5 years, 3 days, and 17 hours ago).
 Posted in: Educational Tech Design Leadership